-Final presentations are scheduled twice a year, on 28 and 29 January 2021, which is at the end of period 3, and at the end of period 6 on 2 and 5 July 2021 (the first Monday of the summer holidays).
+Final presentations are scheduled twice a year, at the end of period 3, and at the end of period 6.
 Presentations are scheduled after consultation with all students and supervisors.
 Your supervisor will grade the presentation.
 The student attends the presentations of the whole morning or afternoon in which his/her presentation is scheduled and contributes to the discussion.